Books and Workbooks

-Research shows that DBT can improve your ability to handle distress without losing control and acting destructively.
-In order to make use of these techniques, you need to build skills in four key areas-distress tolerance, mindfulness, emotion regulation, and interpersonal effectiveness.
+Do you have trouble managing your emotions?
+First developed by Marsha M. Linehan for treating borderline personality disorder, dialectical behavior therapy (DBT) has proven effective as treatment for a range of other mental health problems, and can greatly improve your ability to handle distress without losing control and acting destructively.
+However, to make use of these techniques, you need to build skills in four key areas: distress tolerance, mindfulness, emotion regulation, and interpersonal effectiveness.

 These easy-to-learn skills are at the heart of dialectical behavior therapy (DBT), a cutting-edge therapeutic approach that can help you better manage the panic attacks, worries, and fears that limit your life and keep you feeling stuck.

 Designed to help you understand, accept, and regulate chronic anger and other intense emotions.
 With its dialectical focus on acceptance and change, its roots in basic behavioral and emotion science, and its practical, easy-to-use skills, DBT provides a unique and effective approach for understanding and managing anger.

 DBT Skills for Highly Sensitive People: Make Emotional Sensitivity Your Superpower Using Dialectical Behavior Therapy

 Have you been told that you are “too sensitive?”
 Do your emotions often feel intense or overwhelming?
 If so, you may be a highly sensitive person (HSP).
 HSPs are often empathic, intuitive, and passionate; but they can also struggle with strong emotions.
 This book will help you understand and balance your emotions, and reframe your emotional sensitivity as a strength—not a weakness.